python/cpython/Doc/distutils/builtdist.rst

-To cross-compile, you must download the Python source code and cross-compile Python itself for the platform you are targetting - it is not possible from a binary installtion of Python (as the .lib etc file for other platforms are not included.)
+To cross-compile, you must download the Python source code and cross-compile Python itself for the platform you are targetting - it is not possible from a binary installation of Python (as the .lib etc file for other platforms are not included.)
 In practice, this means the user of a 32 bit operating system will need to use Visual Studio 2008 to open the :file:`PCBuild/PCbuild.sln` solution in the Python source tree and build the